Improving Two-Way Selective Decode-and-forward Wireless Relaying with Energy-Efficient One-bit Soft Forwarding: System Model and Related Work

-Consider a three-node two-way wireless relaying network.
-In this network, via the help of a relay $R$, two sources $S1$ and $S2$ exchange their information messages, which are encoded to suppress channel distortions.
-Fig.\ref{fig:system_model} shows the discrete-time model of the DNC-based two-way relaying over this network.
-During the first time slot, $S1$ broadcasts $\vx_{1}$ with power $E_1$ to $R$ and $S2$.
+We consider a three-node two-way wireless relaying network.
+In this network, two sources $S1$ and $S2$ exchange their information messages with the help of a relay $R$.
+The messages are encoded to protect them against channel impairments.
+Fig.\ref{fig:system_model} shows the discrete-time model of DNC-based two-way relaying over this network.
+During the first time slot, $S1$ broadcasts a vector $\vx_{1}$ containing the encoded message to $R$ and $S2$, using power $E_1$.
 The received signal vectors at $R$ and $S2$ are $\vy_{1r}$ and $\vy_{12}$, respectively.
-During the second time slot, $S2$ broadcasts $\vx_{2}$ with power $E_2$.
+During the second time slot, $S2$ broadcasts $\vx_{2}$ using power $E_2$.
 The received signal vectors at $R$ and $S1$ are $\vy_{2r}$ and $\vy_{21}$, respectively.
-After receiving the signals $\vy_{1r}$ and $\vy_{2r}$, the relay generates a packet of signals $\vx_r (\vy_{1r},\vy_{2r})$ for forwarding, where $\vx_r(\cdot,\cdot)$ is the mapping determined by relaying schemes and $\vx_r$ has unit power.
+After receiving the signals $\vy_{1r}$ and $\vy_{2r}$, the relay generates a signal vector $\vx_r = f(\vy_{1r},\vy_{2r})$ for forwarding, where $f(\cdot,\cdot)$ is a mapping determined by the relaying scheme.
+Without loss of generality, it is assumed that the power of $\vx_r$ is normalized to 1.
 During the third time slot, $R$ broadcasts $\vx_r$ with power $E_r$.
 The signal vectors received at $S1$ and $S2$ are $\vy_{r1}$ and $\vy_{r2}$, respectively.